 Bastille Day, or more commonly called in France, la fête nationale, is on July 14th every year and marks the day of the Storming of the Bastille in 1789 and the start of the French Revolution.
 What the 4th of July is to Americans is what Bastille Day is to the French, and I can’t think of a better way to celebrate this day than in Paris to show your love for all things French history and culture.

-There’s a traditional military parade that happens in the morning and carries on to a free concert at the Champ de Mars underneath the Eiffel Tower come night.
+There’s a traditional military parade that happens in the morning and carries on to a free concert at the Champ de Mars underneath the Eiffel Tower during the evening in Paris.
 There’s also an epic fireworks show at the end of day and plenty of celebratory spirit to go around.
 This is one of those things to experience at least once in your life.

 Support a vibrant city that has been through a lot

 To anyone who says they don’t want to travel somewhere because they deem it unsafe, now is the time to fight that urge and travel there anyway.
 2015 was not the best year for Paris.
 The violent events that happened in January and November of last year were tragic, but that doesn’t mean that Paris is a place you should no longer visit.